eLLM: Elastic Memory Management Framework for Efficient LLM Serving: Evaluation

 \subsection{Experimental Setup}

-\textbf{Baselines.} We compare eLLM with the following state-of-the-art LLM serving systems: \begin{itemize}[left=0pt] \item \textbf{vLLM\cite{DBLP:vllm}~}: A state-of-the-art LLM serving system widely adopted in industry. vLLM employs efficient KV cache management via PagedAttention and statically allocates memory for activations and KV cache during initialization.
-Furthermore, we have thoroughly evaluated the performance of vAttention~\cite{prabhu2025vattentiondynamicmemorymanagement}, which is nearly identical to that of vLLM.
-Therefore, the comparison between vLLM and eLLM reflects the performance difference between vAttention and eLLM. \item \textbf{vLLM with Chunked Prefill\cite{DBLP:Sarathi-Serve}~}: vLLM integrates chunked prefill optimization as an optional feature, segmenting prefill requests into smaller chunks (default: 512 tokens) and batching them together with decoding requests that implicitly minimize the pre-allocated activation memory.
-Due to compatibility constraints, chunked prefill is not applicable to Jamba~\cite{DBLP:jamba}.
-We denote the optimized vLLM variant as \textbf{vLLM-CP} in our evaluations. \item \textbf{DistServe~\cite{DBLP:DistServe}}: A Prefill-Decode disaggregation system designed for online serving.
-It implicitly improves memory efficiency by assigning distinct phases to different devices, thereby minimizing the activation memory allocation during decoding. \end{itemize}
+\textbf{Baselines.} We compare eLLM with the following state-of-the-art LLM serving systems: \textbf{vLLM\cite{DBLP:vllm}~}: A state-of-the-art LLM serving system widely adopted in industry. \textbf{vLLM with Chunked Prefill\cite{DBLP:Sarathi-Serve}~}: vLLM integrates chunked prefill optimization as an optional feature, segmenting prefill requests into smaller chunks (default: 512 tokens). \textbf{DistServe~\cite{DBLP:DistServe}}: A classical Prefill-Decode disaggregation system designed for online serving.